Kakifrucht/HalfminerSystem/HalfminerCore/README.md

     - Instead of defining upgrade rank on command execution can define number of ranks that player will be upranked
   - /repair
     - Repair the held item or whole inventory
-      - Permissions for access restriction
+      - Permissions to restrict access
     - Adds configurable variable cooldown per level
       - Will only apply cooldown if item was actually repaired
-    - If repairing single item, checks if it is a stack (permission required)
+    - If repairing single item, checks if it is a stack (permission required to repair stacks)
   - /sell
     - Show sell menu
-    - Allows selling item at position in menu with */sell itemposition*, first item with /sell 1
+    - Allows selling item at position in menu with */sell itemposition*, first item with */sell 1*
     - Toggle automatic selling
-    - /clearcycle alias forces a new sell cycle
+    - */clearcycle* command alias forces a new sell cycle
   - /signedit
     - Copy signs, define copy amount
     - Edit signs, define line number